American philosophy: William James

+William James (1842–1910) was the most famous American philosopher of his time.
+He was the brother of novelist Henry James, and son of Swedenborgian mystic Henry James, Sr. James started Harvard's psychology department, (Note: James is commonly credited with the term "stream of consciousness.") influencing psychologists G. Stanley Hall, William McDougall, and Mary Whiton Calkins.
-William James (1842–1910) was "an original thinker in and between the disciplines of physiology, psychology and philosophy."
-He is famous as the author of The Varieties of Religious Experience, his monumental tome The Principles of Psychology, and his lecture "The Will to Believe."

-James, along with Peirce, saw pragmatism as embodying familiar attitudes elaborated into a radical new philosophical method of clarifying ideas and thereby resolving dilemmas.
-In his 1910 Pragmatism: A New Name for Some Old Ways of Thinking, James paraphrased Peirce's pragmatic maxim as follows:
+James is best known as the author of The Varieties of Religious Experience (1902), his monumental tome The Principles of Psychology (1890), and his lecture "The Will to Believe" (1896).
+James, along with Peirce, saw pragmatism as embodying familiar attitudes, elaborated into a radical, new philosophical method.
+In Pragmatism: A New Name for Some Old Ways of Thinking (1910), James paraphrased Peirce's pragmatic maxim as follows:

 [T]he tangible fact at the root of all our thought-distinctions, however subtle, is that there is no one of them so fine as to consist in anything but a possible difference of practice.
 To attain perfect clearness in our thoughts of an object, then, we need only consider what conceivable effects of a practical kind the object may involve — what sensations we are to expect from it, and what reactions we must prepare.

-He then went on to characterize pragmatism as promoting not only a method of clarifying ideas but also as endorsing a particular theory of truth.
-Peirce rejected this latter move by James, preferring to describe the pragmatic maxim only as a maxim of logic and pragmatism as a methodological stance, explicitly denying that it was a substantive doctrine or theory about anything, truth or otherwise.
+James further characterized pragmatism as not only a method of clarifying ideas, but also as endorsing a particular theory of truth.
+Peirce rejected this latter move by James, preferring to describe the pragmatic maxim only as a methodological stance.
+(Note: In 1905, hoping to distinguish his own views from later writers, Peirce coined the term "pragmaticism", stating it was "ugly enough to be safe from kidnappers.")
+James was critical of the correspondence theory of truth.

-James is also known for his radical empiricism which holds that relations between objects are as real as the objects themselves.
-James was also a pluralist in that he believed that there may actually be multiple correct accounts of truth.
-He rejected the correspondence theory of truth and instead held that truth involves a belief, facts about the world, other background beliefs, and future consequences of those beliefs.
-Later in his life James would also come to adopt neutral monism, the view that the ultimate reality is of one kind, and is neither mental nor physical.
+James is also known for his radical empiricism which asserts relations between objects are as real as the objects themselves.
+James later adopted neutral monism, the view that the ultimate reality is of one kind, neither mental nor physical.
+James called Dickinson S. Miller (1868–1963) "my most penetrating critic and intimate enemy."
+James influenced British pragmatist F. C. S. Schiller.

+Absolute idealism

+Josiah Royce was America's most famous advocate of idealism.

+The most prominent advocate of American idealism was absolute idealist and Harvard philosopher Josiah Royce (1855–1916).
+As Royce puts it, "the world is...such stuff as ideas are made of."
+Royce wrote such works as The Religious Aspect of Philosophy (1885), The Spirit of Modern Philosophy (1892), The World and the Individual (1899–1901), The Philosophy of Loyalty (1908), and The Problem of Christianity (1913).
+Royce was a student of Peirce at Johns Hopkins, and published in the Journal of Speculative Philosophy.

+William Ernest Hocking (1873–1966) followed Royce at Harvard.
+Royce also taught logician Henry M. Sheffer (1882–1964), notable for the Sheffer stroke.

+According to Bertrand Russell, by the end of the nineteenth century, "the leading academic philosophers, both in America and Britain, were largely Hegelian".
+Absolute idealist and Cornell University professor James Edwin Creighton (1861–1924) founded the American Philosophical Association in 1900.